Preston-Landers/MoCA-setup-guide/README.md

 ethernet connectivity.
 If you only have a single device to plug in, you can connect it directly to the MoCA adapter's ethernet port.
 Otherwise, you'll want to connect a small switch to the MoCA adapter to provide additional ports.
-It's worth investing in a quality 2.5GbE switch for this purpose; cheaper switches can bottleneck performance or cause instability.
+It's worth investing in a quality 2.5 GbE switch for this purpose; cheaper switches can bottleneck performance or cause instability.

 #### MoCA Encryption